Heel and Arch Pain

 In children, pain to the back of the heel associated with the activity is usually known as calcaneal apophysitis or “Sever’s Disease.”
-This is not actually a “disease” per se but is more associated with normal growth in active children.
+This is not actually a “disease” per se, but is more associated with normal growth in active children.
 When children grow, their bones develop “growth centers” where the bones grow from and become longer.
 In kids, one of these areas is at the back of the heel bone where the Achilles tendon attaches to the heel bone.
-Usually, this is not a problem but in active children, the growth center can get inflamed from activity and from tightness in the Achilles tendon.
-Usually, the Achilles tendon is too tight and pulls on the heel bone at the growth center and over time this causes pain and inflammation for the child.
-This is usually worse with activities or in the mornings.
+Usually, this is not a problem, however, in active children, the growth center can get inflamed from activity and from tightness in the Achilles tendon.
+Usually, the Achilles tendon is too tight and pulls on the heel bone at the growth center.
+Therefore, with time, it causes pain and inflammation for the child.
+The pain is typically worse with activities, or in the mornings.
 The following may improve the condition:

-In adults, pain to the back of the heel happens generally because of chronic tightness to the Achilles tendon that often results in small tears at the attachment of the Achilles tendon.
-Over time a heel spur can develop off the back of the heel bone from the chronic pull of the Achilles tendon on the heel bone.
+In adults, pain to the back of the heel happens generally because of chronic tightness to the Achilles.
+This will result in small tears at the attachment of the Achilles tendon.
+Over time, a heel spur can develop off the back of the heel bone from the chronic pull of the Achilles tendon on the heel bone.
 These heel spurs are often not the cause of the pain but can become so large they can make wearing shoes difficult if the spur rubs on the back of the shoe.
-This problem is most often known as chronic Achilles tendinopathy with an “exostosis” (heel spur) on the back of the heel.
+This problem is known as chronic Achilles tendinopathy with an “exostosis” (heel spur) on the back of the heel.
 Treatment for Achilles tendinopathy generally involves: